fehzitu/Simple-Dart-Studies/README.md

 ## 📗 All Topics

 Some of the main concepts explored include:
-- Variables and data types
+- Variables and data types | Done
+- Operators
 - Functions and scope
 - Conditionals and loops
 - Arrays and objects